ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d5 - f - Alternatives to Heroku.md

-## Alternatives to Heroku
+## Alternatives to Heroku (summary)

 - adaptable.io
+  - pros:
-  - pros: very easy to use & doesn't ask for credit card
+    - very easy to use
+    - doesn't ask for credit card
+    - can deploy from repos on a github organization
+    - full support for websockets
   - cons:
     - still in Beta, at the moment, it requires to signup for an invitation code.
     - build process takes some time (5min ish)
+    - can not add collaborators (ex. to see error logs)
 - fly.io
   - cons:
     - asks for credit card